abdulla971/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-R and RStudio, the main purpose of this analysis is to offer insights on the MechaCar's production to assist the manufacturing team using R.
+Statistical analysis is conducted to identify key variables that predict the mpg of a new prototype; the following summary statistics were used: multiple linear regression metrics, p-value, r-squared value and T-tests.